 Movement-first content marketing works on the principle that states; create a smaller audience first, gain credibility, and then scale.

 So, basically, it refrains you from adopting a hasty marketing strategy right after launching your product.

 The movement-first apostles believe that you have to first educate your loyal consumers about your product.
+If you really want to impress customers at this level, consider researching what the top online course platforms are and build free courses that are helpful but also showcase your product(s).
 And later, you can channelize your growth through them.

 The same could be applied to your content marketing strategy.

 Your content should outreach to the people who are already on board with you.

 Connect with a fewer amount of people in your niche and gradually build up your marketing campaign from there.

 That is how Apple built its market.
 Instead of creating a mediocre product with fewer features for everybody.
 They targeted on gaining desirability among fewer people.

 Those few people became their die-hard fans and spoke for their products themselves.

 This strategy wins loyal customers for you who are then ready to spread the word widely.